lablup/backend.ai-docs-webui/docs/overview/overview.rst

 - Compute session, container: An isolated virtual environment in which your code runs.
 It looks like a real Linux server with full user rights, and you can't see other user's session even if it's running on the same server as your session.
-Backend.AI implements this virtual environment through a technology called containers.
+GPU Platform implements this virtual environment through a technology called containers.
 You can only create compute sessions within the domain and projects to which you belong.
-- Domain: This is the top layer for authority and resource control supported by Backend.AI.
+- Domain: This is the top layer for authority and resource control supported by GPU Platform.
 For companies or organizations, you can view domains as an affiliate and set up per-domain (or per-affiliate) permissions and resource policies.
 Users should belong to only one domain, and can create sessions or do some other jobs only in their own domain.
 A domain can have one domain admin or